-The following is by Cameron Norman, Principal of CENSE Research + Design originally shared as an invited post on the American Evaluation Association’s AEA365 blog.
-AEA365 is a daily blog that shares tips, tricks and resources for professional evaluators worldwide.
+This article draws on a piece originally shared as an invited post on the American Evaluation Association’s AEA365 blog.
+AEA365 is a daily blog that shares tips, tricks and resources for professional evaluators worldwide and is focused on complexity science for evaluators.

-My work brings together complexity science and design together with developmental evaluation into something I refer to as developmental design, which is about making decisions in the face of changing conditions.
+Our work at Cense brings together complexity science and design together with developmental evaluation into something loosely called developmental design, which is about making decisions in the face of changing conditions.

 Lesson Learned: At the heart of developmental evaluation is the concept of complexity and innovation.
 Complexity is a word that we hear a lot of, but might not fully know what it means or how to think about it in the context of evaluation.